DonnKey/KioskInstaller/README.md

 PC/cables/software alternative.
 Thus this is a solution for "Dedicated Devices" only.

-For many devices the permissions can be granted by using a special program called a DPC (Device Policy Controller), which must be installed just after a Factory Reset (but at no other time!).
+For many devices the permissions can be granted by using a special program called a DPC (Device Policy Controller), which must be installed just after a Factory Reset (but at no other time if you want the necessary permissions!).
-The DPC can be installed using or (on newer devices) QR codes (on devices with the appropriate hardware).
+The DPC can be installed using NFC, or (on newer devices) QR codes (on devices with the appropriate hardware).
 The details for using the NFC sender app are on its web page. //??????????
-(NFC link) Setting up QR codes is discussed below.
+(TBD NFC link) Setting up QR codes is discussed below.
 Google provides this capability for business use, but it works fine for any application needing to use Kiosk mode on a device dedicated to the purpose.